ADHD and ASD: A Personal Story of Discovery and Acceptance

 "The pensum is a reminder that the orderly life of the school can be maintained only by the observance of certain rules and regulations, any infringement of which, however insignificant it may appear to the offender, is detrimental to the well-being of the community."

+This task was made even more challenging by the fact that although Biros were available, we were not allowed to use them; instead, we had to use the old nib pen with ink from the desk inkwell.
+Additionally, being left-handed meant I was pushing the pen, not pulling it, causing it to dig into the paper rather than glide smoothly.
 With every line written, the words lost meaning but gained weight, a paradoxical punishment that aimed to instil discipline yet only served to deepen the chasm between me and the institution.
 The irony was not lost on me—the very act intended to correct my behaviour became a testament to my resistance, a silent yet defiant stand against a system I perceived as oppressive and out of touch.

 For someone with ADHD and Autism, the 'Pensa' became an even more gruelling ordeal.
 My ADHD made it extraordinarily difficult to sit still and focus on such repetitive tasks, turning each session of line-writing into a torturous test of my patience and concentration.
 Simultaneously, my Autism amplified the sensory and emotional overload from such punitive measures, making the disconnect between me and the school’s methods even more pronounced.